BrowserWorks/Waterfox/parser/html/java/README.txt

 ## How to add an element

 # First, add an entry to parser/htmlparser/nsHTMLTagList.h or dom/svg/SVGTagList.h!
-# Then, starting from the root of a mozilla-central checkout
+# Then, starting from the root of a Waterfox checkout
-cd parser/html/java/
-make sync
-# now you have a clone of https://hg.mozilla.org/projects/htmlparser/ in parser/html/java/htmlparser/
-cd htmlparser/src/
+cd parser/html/java/htmlparser/src/
 $EDITOR nu/validator/htmlparser/impl/ElementName.java
 # Search for the word "uncomment" and uncomment stuff according to the comments that talk about uncommenting
 # Duplicate the declaration a normal element.
 Let's use "bdo", since it's the first normal one.